psipred/blast_cache/README.md

 * blast_cache/list/ : List every single entry in the db
 * blast_cache/list/[MD5] : list all unexpired entries in the db with this MD5
 * blast_cache/entry/[MD5]?[param...]=[value]... : retrieve unexpired single unique record given MD5 and uniquely specifying params
-* blast_cache/entry/[MD5]?[param...]=[value]?block=true... : retrieve unexpired single unique record given MD5 and uniquely specifying params and if not present create a record and set it to blocked so other clients can wait until unblocked
+* blast_cache/entry/[MD5]?[param...]=[value]&block=true... : retrieve unexpired single unique record given MD5 and uniquely specifying params and if not present create a record and set it to blocked

-### Possible responses
-200: Valid record returned
-201: Temp record created and set to blocked
-404: current record not available, either not present or all are expires
-500: many ambiguous but seemingly valid records available, db is in a broken state for this records

 2. POST Requests
 * blast_cache/entry : required fields include

-### Possible responses
-201: New record created
-400: Input data is malformatted
-409: Can't post valid data as unexpired valid record already exists

 When posting PSSM string data it needs to be escaped properly so that it does not get read as json on submission (see line 98 of run_blast.py), .replace('"', '\\"').replace('\n', '\\n').
-This also means that these escape sequences must be removed when data is retrieved.
-Posting a valid record sets a temp record to unblocked
+This also means that these escape sequences must be removed when data is retrieved

 ### Required POST parameters